 The Relationship Between DCM and Grain-Free Pet Food

 Most dog owners consider their canine companions to be part of the family.
 This means providing them with the most nutritious food is a top priority.
-But while grain-free dog food has been a popular choice for pet owners, there has also been some concern about a possible link between these diets and dilated cardiomyopathy (DCM) which is a heart condition in dogs.
+But while grain-free dog food has been a popular choice for pet owners, there has also been some concern about a possible link between these diets and dilated cardiomyopathy (DCM), a heart condition in dogs.

 Concerns about a possible link between grain-free dog food and DCM surfaced in 2018 when the U.S. Food and Drug Administration (FDA) announced they were investigating a potential correlation between them.
 However, once light is shed on these claims using scientific studies and analysis, we can see that the correlation doesn’t stand up to scrutiny and does not suggest causation.